rolandjlevy/express-basic-save-json-to-local-file/README.md

-# Node / Express app: writing json to file
+# Node / Express inquiry form and admin page

 Inquiry form made with Node, Express and EJS which reads data from and writes data to a json file.
 All inquiries can be viewed in a table with the newest one showing first.
 Each one can be deleted.